uwegeercken/jare-plugin-tweakstreet/README.md

 To manage your business logic there is a web application available at: https://github.com/uwegeercken/rule_maintenance_war.
 It requires a running MySQL or MariaDb instance.
 More detailed information is available here: https://github.com/uwegeercken/rule_maintenance_documentation

-You will need the [api jar](https://github.com/twineworks/tweakstreet-api) corresponding to your version of Tweakstreet.
+To build the Tweakstreet plugin/step run `mvn package` - you will need the [api jar](https://github.com/twineworks/tweakstreet-api) corresponding to your version of Tweakstreet.

-To build the Tweakstreet plugin/step run `mvn package`

 This will create a folder `target/tweakstreet-plugin-jare-<version>`.
 Copy this folder to your `$HOME/.tweakstreet/plugins/` directory.
 Restart tweakstreet and you can start using the contained steps.